JiuJiuJiuge/JiuJiuJiuge.github.io/content/english/awards.md

 ]
 +++

-- The Second Prize Scholarship, Central South University of Forest and Technology (Oct.
+- The Second Prize Scholarship, Central South University of Forestry and Technology (Oct.
 2021)
-- The Prize of Outstanding Student Leader, Central South University of Forest and Technology  (Oct.
+- The Prize of Outstanding Student Leader, Central South University of Forestry and Technology  (Oct.
 2021)
-- The Third Prize Scholarship, Central South University of Forest and Technology            (Oct.
+- The Third Prize Scholarship, Central South University of Forestry and Technology            (Oct.
 2022)
 - The First Prize of Internship Results, College of Forestry, CSUFT	(Jun.
 2023)
 - Volunteer Leadership during COVID-19	(Aug.
 2022)